opc40772/Zimbra-Graylog/README.md

 # Graylog
-Graylog Extractor, Grok patterns for zimbra, squid and pfsense
+Graylog Extractor and Grok patterns for zimbra